CFA Vs CFP | Where Do the Paths Differ?

 Exam Difficulty

-The CFA charter exam is divided into three levels of difficulty: Level 1, Level 2, and Level 3.
-These exams are far more challenging than other high-stake professional exams, with an average pass rate of 46% as of November 2022.
-CFA charter exam topics are broadly categorized as financial concepts, portfolio management, financial analysis, and accounting.
+The CFA Exam is divided into 3 levels.
+Each exam is more challenging than the other, with an average pass rate of 43% in the last 10 years.
+CFA Exam topics are broadly categorized as financial concepts, portfolio management, financial analysis, and accounting.

 2016 43% 46% 54%